cc111mp/DASMamba-MedIR/README.md

 We thank them for making their work publicly available.
 Thanks to the authors for their excellent work.

 ## Citation
-If you use this repository or ideas from our work in your research, **please cite both our paper and Restore-RWKV**:
+If you use this repository or ideas from our work in your research, please consider cite both our paper and Restore-RWKV:

 ```bibtex
 @misc{yang2024restorerwkv,